-You may apply for your allowance by logging into myOCERS, your online member account.
+You may apply for your retirement allowance by using myOCERS, your online member account.

 You cannot file the forms any earlier than 60 days before your retirement date.
 The application is void if filed more than 60 days in advance.